bgofish/LFS_FPNav_Plugin/README.md

 5. Use `←` / `→` to turn, `↑` / `↓` to move forwards/backwards, `Q` / `E` to look down/up.
 6. Press **Set [Home]** to bookmark a position and **Goto [Home]** to return.
 7. There are 6 other custom view slots that will have a tick beside them when set
-8. Both [Home] & [V1 to V6] are saved in the FPN_settings.json file  so area able to be copied across projects
+8. Both [Home] & [V1 to V6] are saved in the FPN_settings.json file  so are able to be copied across projects
 9. The settings buttons are repeated at the bottom for convenience.

 ---